digitaluniverse/lab-restricted-zone-notifier-using-EIS/explore_IEdgeInsights.md

 Note: This folder must be in this location and have the same name as the classifier to function.

-This block also sets the reference image and regioin of interest files as well as the intermediate representation model files for our inference model.
+This block also sets the reference image and region of interest files as well as the intermediate representation model files for our inference model.

 **Video Ingestion**
 The Video Ingestion module in the EIS is a user defined function, which uses the Data Ingestion library to ingest data to InfluxDB and Image store